Crown Jewel (2022): Main event match

+In only his third WWE match, social media influencer Logan Paul challenged for the Undisputed WWE Universal Championship in the main event.

 After Roman Reigns appeared on Logan Paul's podcast Impaulsive, the social media influencer then trash-talked Reigns after the latter left the set.
 This led to a social media exchange, resulting in Paul appearing on the September 16 episode of SmackDown where he confronted The Bloodline to invite Reigns to a press conference in Las Vegas the following day.
 At the conference, WWE executive Triple H announced that Reigns would defend the Undisputed WWE Universal Championship against Paul in the main event of Crown Jewel, marking only Paul's third match in WWE.
 During the Crown Jewel press conference the day before the event, it was confirmed that while Reigns would have The Bloodline in his corner (except Sami Zayn), (Note: Due to strained Saudi Arabia–Syria relations amid the Syrian civil war, Sami Zayn did not participate in WWE's Saudi Arabian events at that time as he is of Syrian descent.)
 Paul would be backed by his brother Jake Paul.